 Beyond the fit, the Trace 2 maintains its comfortable trend.
 Two velcro straps and Sidi's Techno-3 boa system make adjusting tension across the top of the foot fast and easy.
 The Techno-3 system pulls tension evenly across the top of the instep and avoids hotspots and pressure points.
 On-the-fly tension adjustments are easy to make.
 Just turn the dial on the outside of the foot to crank everything down for a sprint or hard effort, and pinch buttons on either side of the dial to release the pressure.
 While wearing these shoes, we came to appreciate hassle-free adjustments before a climb or descent.

 Like most XC shoes, the Sidi's insole is a little bit thin and doesn't provide a ton of cushion between your foot and the hard sole.
 The lack of padding actually helps with power transfer, but it can lead to foot and calf fatigue on long, rough descents.
-Also, when you're on foot, the lack of padding can be a little bit rough on uneven terrain.
+Also, when you're on foot the lack of padding can be a little bit rough on uneven terrain.

 Sidi makes the Trace 2 in a regular fit for people with narrower and average width feet as well as a Mega fit for riders with wider feet.

 Traction and Walkability

 Like most hard-soled XC shoes, the Trace 2 gives up a little bit of ground to the trail shoes we tested in its walkability and traction.
 As much as companies might try, a fully rigid shoe will never walk quite as naturally as a rubber-soled trail shoe with a rigid shank.
 That said, we think the Trace 2 is pretty good off the bike all things considered.

 The nylon sole has polyurethane lugs inserted for traction rather than a full rubber sole.
 We found that the lugs are low profile enough to make walking on flat, smooth surface easy and fairly natural.
 When it comes to rough, uneven, or slippery terrain, they still do a good job, but don't stack up with the grippiest shoes we looked at.
 Two screws at the shoe's toe allow you to replace the toe lugs or install toe spikes for muddy conditions.